A day in the life: Vegan Entrepreneur Edition

 They’re doing all kinds of things I have no idea about.

 (Also, don’t care about.
 Truth is, I’m just assuming that beet juice is really a thing.
-Gag me.)
+Gag me with a toilet brush.)

 A vegan entrepreneur’s morning